 to the Oregon border, and include long-term monitoring plots

 that encompass a diversity of forest types, including: redwood-tanoak, Douglas-fir-tanoak, coast live oak, and mixed oak woodlands.
 Across this range, we are studying the ecology of the pathogen and monitoring the establishment, spread and ecological impacts of SOD.

 Many Phytophthora species have swept through California nursery stocks.
 Through the accidental infestation of nursery stock, many restoration ecology sites that are looking to benefit local habitats end up spreading more invasive pathogens in the area.
 Once Phytophthora species have established residence in an ecosystem, they are incredibly difficult to nearly impossible to remove.

 Root disease mortality center in Yosemite Valley

-Additional research projects in our lab focus on the role of native and exotic pathogens in conifer forests of the Sierra Nevada and other interior mountain ranges of Northern California.
-These projects examine a variety of diseases and their relationship to past and present forest management and conservation issues.
+Previous research projects in our lab focused on the role of native and exotic pathogens in conifer forests of the Sierra Nevada and other interior mountain ranges of Northern California.
+These projects examined a variety of diseases and their relationship to past and present forest management and conservation issues.
 White pine blister rust

 is an exotic pathogen that threatens white pine diversity in mixed-conifer and subalpine forests.
 Our research team took an ecological and genetic approach to better understand the interactions of disease pressure, environment, and evolutionary processes on the population dynamics of white pine species in California.
 In the mixed-conifer forests of Yosemite Valley and the Teakettle Experimental Forest in the southern Sierra Nevada, we had projects examining the influence of multiple pathogens and insects on forest structure and development in the context of various land management practices, including fire, thinning, and multiple land-use practices.